Kingcatz/cinematacms/docs/cinemata-recommendation-algorithms.md

-# Understanding Video Recommendation Algorithms in Cinemata/MediaCMS
+# Understanding Video Recommendation Algorithms in CinemataCMS

 This guide explains how Cinemata, built on MediaCMS, handles video recommendations, including the algorithms behind popular videos, related content suggestions, and featured media.